-While your RV has been designed and tested for sport aerobatics, you may not feel the need or desire to perform them -you may find more than enough satisfaction from flying that does not include aerobatics, G-forces, or extreme attitudes.
-There is nothing wrong with this.
+While your RV has been designed and tested for sport aerobatics, you may not feel the need or desire to perform them - you may find more than enough satisfaction from flying that does not include aerobatics, G-forces, or extreme attitudes.
+This is fine; aerobatics are an option.
 Certainly, a pilot can greatly enhance his overall flying skills through learning and practicing aerobatics.
 However, he can also enhance his skills through practice of non-aerobatic maneuvers.
 Aerobatic flying almost always presents an increased risk.
-When undertaken with careful training and planning, the risk is small.
-When approached any other way, aerobatics can be deadly.
-If you choose not to pursue aerobatics, it could well be a sign of superior judgement rather than lack of courage.
+When undertaken with careful training and planning the risk is small.
+When approached any other way aerobatics can be deadly.
+If you choose not to pursue aerobatics, that could well be a sign of superior judgement rather than lack of courage.